KUSHAGRAMIGLANII/PriceInsight/README.md

 # Laptop-price-prediction-app
-It predicts the estimate prices of different types of laptops
+It predicts the approximate prices of different types of laptops